scala/scala3/docs/docs/reference/enums/enums.md

 package scala.reflect

-/** A base trait of all Scala enum definitions */ super trait Enum extends Any with Product with Serializable {
+/** A base trait of all Scala enum definitions */ transparent trait Enum extends Any with Product with Serializable {

   /** A number uniquely identifying a case of an enum */ def ordinal: Int